syheliel/jpf-wiki-mdbook/src/gsoc/JPF-Google-Summer-of-Code-2010.md

 ### Interested Students - Contact Us

-If you have any questions or suggestions regarding JPF and GSoC, email us at <**jpf.gsoc [at] gmail.com**>.
+If you have any questions or suggestions regarding JPF and GSoC, email us at jpf.gsoc@gmail.com.
 Please be sure to describe your interests and background.
 The more we know about you, the better we will be able to answer any questions you may have about JPF and/or its potential projects.
 If you are interested in a project that is not listed here but is relevant to JPF, we would love to hear about it.
 Join our IRC channel #jpf on freenode to engage in a discussion about all things JPF.

 ### Timeline